 PUBLICITY

 ENA’s obligations under this Agreement are confidential, except to the extent otherwise provided herein.
 Except for disclosures required by law and as otherwise provided herein, any release or publication of the existence or terms of this Agreement shall require each party’s prior written consent.
-ENA agrees that ChemConnect shall have the right to list ENA as a Charter Member in its marketing materials.
+ENA agrees that ChemConnect shall have the right to announce the signing by ENA of this Agreement and list ENA as a Charter Member in its marketing materials and utilize ENA’s name and logo in these materials and other marketing materials and events; provided, however, that ENA shall be provided in advance with copies of all such announcements, releases, materials and other uses of its name and logo for its prior review and approval.

 PROPRIETARY INFORMATION

 Restrictions on Disclosure.